 When I’m hiring, I want to hire someone who can accomplish the goals for the position and who is uniquely suited for the role.
 Describing your work history as a list of tasks makes you sound like any other cog in the machine.
 Next!

 For bonus points, list your accomplishments in the same units as your paycheck: dollars.
 Unless, of course, I can pay you in Instagram followers.

 Telling a story in as few words as possible is hard.
 But humans respond best to stories.

 Too many cover letters start with dry facts like name and age.
 I don’t care about those.

 Turn your career and life experiences into a story.
 What’s the common thread?
 What happened that changed you?
 What’s next for you?

 A story is easier to follow and to remember than a series of unrelated paragraphs about your work history.
 Like any good writer, you should leave out the stuff that doesn’t advance the plot or develop a character.

-A story is especially important if you aren’t an obvious candidate for the job.
+A story is especially important if you aren’t an obvious candidate for the job or if you have a non-traditional career path.
 If your work history appears unrelated to the job that you applied for, tell me why you’re a fit anyway.

 Have a Hook

 A story is easier to remember than a bunch of facts.
 A phrase is even easier to remember than a story.